 Aside from pondering the future of cat-shaped monuments, there is so much more to enjoy during your Mount Rushmore vacation!
 Check out our handy guide for things to do and see during your trip.

-Carved into the granite cliffs of South Dakota’s Black Hills, there are 2 monuments that you can’t miss.
-The iconic Mount Rushmore, completed in 1941, features 60-foot tall sculptures of George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
+Carved into the granite cliffs of South Dakota’s Black Hills, Mount Rushmore is one of 2 monuments that you can’t miss.
+The iconic Mount Rushmore, completed in 1941, features 60-foot-tall sculptures of George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln.
 In the area, you’ll also find a cafe, gift shop, and a short hike allowing a closer view of the monument.

 Just outside of downtown, you’ll find Dinosaur Park.
 Open to the public since 1936, this well-weathered tourist attraction is both picturesque and educational.
 The park features a small gift shop and a paved walking path to view 7 lifesize replicas of dinosaurs that once walked the midwestern plains.

 Finally, no tour of Rapid City is complete without a visit to the beautiful and serene Chapel in the Hills.
 Located about 10 minutes south of town, this chapel is an exact replica of the famous Borgund Stavkirke of Laerdal, Norway.
 The unique architecture and calm surroundings are the perfect way to end a day in the town.

 Located about an hour east of Rapid City, the Badlands National Park is definitely worth visiting.
 Here you’ll find plenty of short trails to various viewpoints within the park.
 The landscape features large, open prairie land and a variety of unique rock formations.
 Make sure to visit around sunrise or sunset when the wildlife is its most active.
 If you are lucky, you may see a herd of bison frolicking on the grasslands.

 Hike in the Black Hills at Custer State Park